 What is this?

-JetTip is a curated flight notification service for aviation enthusiasts; our exclusive automatic AvGeek alerts are available by text or email, and our filterable arrival/departure boards make spotting a breeze.
-Fully configurable in less than two minutes, our service tracks flights of interesting and unusual aircraft at five US airports.
+JetTip is a smart flight alert service for aviation enthusiasts.
+Flight alerts are sent by app notification or email, and our filterable arrival/departure boards make aircraft spotting a breeze.
+Fully configurable in less than two minutes, JetTip tracks flights of interesting and unusual aircraft at major US and Canadian airports.

 What about special liveries?

-JetTip has a database with roughly a thousand interesting aircraft, including special and commemorative liveries, large private jets, war birds, tankers, testbeds, and so on.
+JetTip has a database with thousands of aircraft, including special and commemorative liveries, large private jets, war birds, fire tankers, testbeds, and so on.
 Chances are, if an aircraft is publicly trackable, and is on its way to your airport, JetTip will let you know about it.

 The same rules that govern high and low priority alerts also apply to special liveries – for example, Alaska Airlines has a large fleet of special livery aircraft, and virtually all of them operate out of Seattle on a daily basis.
 These aircraft will show up on the SEA flight board, but they won’t trigger alerts after their first round of visits.

 If there's a new interesting aircraft you’d like JetTip to track, please let us know on Twitter, Facebook, or email.

 Probably!
 JetTip currently tracks flights at most major US and Canadian airports.
 JetTip coverage will be added to any Canadian or US airport by request - contact us on Twitter, Facebook, or email.

 More international coverage is coming, eventually.
 Ingesting additional flight data will greatly increase our costs, and we’ll also need to add lots of additional aircraft to our database, comply with additional data privacy laws, accept payment in other currencies, make sure accounting/tax rules are being followed... it's a large can of worms for a small company.

 The National Airways 747 departing MSP, which is shown by default or in light mode, was captured by Dillon Petrowitz.